goatshriek/stumpless/README.md

 ## Quick Build and Install
 Stumpless only requires cmake and a cmake-supported build toolchain (like GCC or Visual Studio) to build.
-For a system using the standard GNU make toolchain, you can simply do:

 ```sh
 # cloning the latest version of the source tree